Destruction Mythologies

 All-Fours (2025)

-All-Fours is a dance that is a preparation for its end.
+is a dance that is a preparation for its end.
 In it, I embody a character drawn from two mythological figures – Kali, the Hindu goddess of time, destruction, and transformation, and Echidna, the ancient Greek “mother of monsters.”
 I confront a monstrousness I find within myself and I ask what monstrousness offers for individual and collective survival.
 This piece featured original sound composed by Matt Robidoux.
 It was performed at Merde Project at the Joe Goode Annex in San Francisco in 2025.

 dance in three prayers (2026)